 - Gather Evidence that supports your claim that the Will is fraudulent.

-- Acquire Witness Reports that corroborate the evidence that the deceased was not in their right mind or otherwise coerced.
+- Acquire Witness Reports that corroborate the evidence that the testator was not in sound mind or otherwise subject to coercion.

 - Choose Settlement or Pursue Legal Action to acquire what you believe is a fair deal.